pirieianip/RSA/README.txt

  Date: 02/12/2020
  File: README.txt

- To compiler this program, go to the included cmake-build-debug folder in cmd:
+ To compile this program, go to the included cmake-build-debug folder in cmd:

     1. type "cmake .."
     2. type "make"